 Solar electric or photovoltaic (PV) systems convert sunlight into electricity.
 The amount of power generated by a PV system depends on the size of the system and how much sunlight reaches it.
 A typical PV system is an array of solar panels connected to the utility grid and/or batteries.
 The performance of PV systems is measured in terms of their efficiency at converting sunlight into electricity.

-- Environmental Impact – Reduce the carbon footprint of your home or business by producing electricity on-site with a renewable resource.
+- Environmental Impact – PV systems can reduce the carbon footprint of your home or business by producing electricity with a renewable resource.

 Homeowners interested in finding out more about solar electric systems can click here to go to the Department of Energy’s guide to solar photovoltaic systems.